teatwig/nano-9/README.md

 verical spacing between lines.
 If one renders multi-line text naively with Bevy's `Text::new(multi_line_string)` component, it will not look like Pico-8;
 it will be off by 1 pixel each line, which for a small 128x128 display is a lot!
-I tried to muck with the font in FontForge but it was beyond my ability.
+I tried to muck with the font in [FontForge](https://fontforge.org/en-US/) but it was beyond my ability.
 So instead of using one `Text` component, Nano-9 creates a `Text` for each line under a root entity.
 It would be great to fix the font for our use.

-### Isn't this against Pico-8's purposefully constrained design?
+### Isn't this against Pico-8's purposefully constrained design philosophy?

 Yes.